Efficient Qwen: Minimizing Inference Latency for Qwen3.5-4B on A10G

 FROM adaptfm/adaptfm-base:latest

-# Add your optimizations here
+# Add your optimizations / custom serve script

 COPY my_serve.py /opt/program/my_serve.py

-# Must serve /ping + /invocations + /v1/completions on port 8080
+# Must serve /ping + /invocations + /v1/completions + /v1/chat/completions on port 8080

 ENTRYPOINT ["python3", "/opt/program/my_serve.py"]